vedad/Project-5/README.md

 solved numerically by applying the ODE solver Runge-Kutta 4.

+The folder `code` contains the different programs used to solve this project.
 Here follows a list describing the function of each program.
 * `gaussiandeviate` draws random numbers that were used in determining the initial positions and the masses of the bodies.